Teichlab/Genes2Genes/README.md

 </ul>

 by inferring fully-descriptive gene-specific alignments as well as single-aggregate alignments.

-G2G alignments allowing to identify and pinpoint dynamic similarities and differences in transcriptomics between a reference and query.
+G2G alignments enable us to identify and pinpoint dynamic similarities and differences in gene expression between a reference and query.

 ### Manuscript preprint
 *"Gene-level alignment of single cell trajectories informs the progression of in vitro T cell differentiation"* <br>